Bathing Water Quality

 Short term pollution

-Short term pollution (STP) is bacterial pollution that occurs at a bathing water and is not expected to last for more than 72 hours.
+If a PRF coincides with a routine water sample, it may be classed as Short term pollution (STP).
+STP is bacterial pollution that occurs at a bathing water and is not expected to last for more than 72 hours.
 Management actions to deal with STP are designed to help protect the public from predictable pollution of short duration at a bathing water.
 Compliance samples taken during events which are defined as STP may be removed from the compliance dataset.

 classification data may be removed over the four year period.
 This discounting